 — Jeffrey Fleishman, Senior Writer and previous Foreign Editor of the Los Angeles Times

-Here Paul Gordon-Chandler artfully traces the contours of Kahlil Gibran’s life—a life which transcended so many of the divides we human beings erect among ourselves.
+Here Paul G. Chandler artfully traces the contours of Kahlil Gibran’s life—a life which transcended so many of the divides we human beings erect among ourselves.
 In a world increasingly fraught with voices calling us toward power and away from each other, this book arrives as a balm and an incitement to continue the important work of healing the world.

 — The Rev. Dr. Amy Butler, former senior minister, Riverside Church, New York

-Paul-Gordon Chandler brilliantly captures the universal spirituality of the beloved poet Kahlil Gibran as we journey with him to discover how the Levant, his birthplace—the land of Moses' Sacred Valley, Jesus' Mount of Olives, and Mohammad's mosque of Al Aqsa—and early disappointments influenced his art and poetry.
+Paul G. Chandler brilliantly captures the universal spirituality of the beloved poet Kahlil Gibran as we journey with him to discover how the Levant, his birthplace—the land of Moses' Sacred Valley, Jesus' Mount of Olives, and Mohammad's mosque of Al Aqsa—and early disappointments influenced his art and poetry.
 In Search of a Prophet is revelatory and a true inspiration for those seeking to build bridges, not walls.

 — Imam Mohamad Bashar Arafat, president, Islamic Affairs Council of Maryland and Civilizations Exchange and Cooperation Foundation